danilo-antunes/dmv_concierge_ca/README.md

 # dmv_concierge_ca
-Quickstart to automate California's DMV appointment
+Kickstart to automate California's DMV appointment

 Script that gets you the earliest appointment on the closest DMV.
 Currently working for California, not for all services.